Cake Decorating Timeline – When should I decorate my cake?

 Making dessert cakes is a lot different than making custom decorated fondant cakes.
-I can decided in the morning that I want to serve a delicious chocolate cake for dinner today and that would be perfectly fine.
-I’d have to work hard, a little fast but in general I can produce a very impressive chocolate dessert cake in a very short time.
+I can decide in the morning that I want to serve a delicious chocolate cake for dinner today and that would be perfectly fine.
+I’d have to work hard, a little fast but in general, I can produce a very impressive chocolate dessert cake in a very short time.

 Now you think, how far in advance should I make my cake?
 How far in advance should I bake my cake?
 When should I crumb coat my cake?
-When should I cover my cake in fondant and when must my cake be read for delivery?
+When should I cover my cake with fondant and when must my cake be ready for delivery?

-Well, cake decorating is time consuming!!
-So if we baked it at the last minute there is not way we will manage to do as much as we do on that cake.
+Well, cake decorating is time-consuming!!
+So if we baked it at the last minute there is no way we will manage to do as much as we do on that cake.
 Will we?
 That’s why often people are confused – when should I decorate my cake?

 Technically! you know.. technically?

-Technically a cake can be put together in less that 3 hours.
-Yes you can!
+Technically a cake can be put together in less than 3 hours.
+Yes, you can!
 Unfortunately, decorating the cake in such haste can be very stressful and sometimes lack professionalism.

 Then when I put fondant I don’t have to deal with bumps or bulges.
 I dowel my cakes at least 4 hours before delivery so that I have enough time just in case something goes wrong last minute.

-If you look at the cakes above in the collage, you will see that they are all similar (not same) in size. mostly single tier cakes.
-But each one will use a different time line.
+If you look at the cakes above in the college, you will see that they are all similar (not same) in size. mostly single tier cakes.
+But each one will use a different timeline.

 The bottom three buttercream cakes for example.